Skoda Octavia vRS Review 2025: Price, specs & boot space

 Something that distinguishes the Skoda Octavia vRS from the mechanically identical Volkswagen Golf GTI is that you can have it as a hatchback or as an estate.

 Both cars have loads of room for adults up front and while the driver's seat doesn't place you low enough to make you feel snug in the cabin, it's not so high that it makes you feel like you're sitting on the car rather than in it.
 The 'vRS' branded, diamond-stitched sports seats are tastefully done – giving a sporty flavour without being OTT.
-They also give you a decent amount of lateral support without clamping to you, like your mother after lockdown lifts.
+They also give you a decent amount of lateral support without clamping to you.

 The back seats are also spacious and the Skoda Octavia vRS should be commended for being a car that offers a big boot, but not at the expense of passenger space.
 Its rear doors open wide to make access easy and, once you're sat in place, there's space to slide you feet under the seats in front.
-You also get plenty of headroom even in cars with the space-eating sunroof (£1,175).
+You also get plenty of headroom even in cars with the space-eating panoramic sunroof (£1,675 option on estate cars only).
 Something minor, but worthy of note are the small neck-height cut outs in the front seats that makes the back seats feel a hint less claustrophobic.

 You get the best view in the middle of the back seat but, as is often the way, its firm bolstering makes it feel like you're straddling a tree trunk.
 Three up, elbow and hip room will be tight, but there's plenty of space for everyone's feet.
 The larger rear windows on the estate version of the Skoda Octavia vRS also mean they feel a tad brighter and airier.

 The main reason you'll choose the Skoda Octavia vRS estate is for its larger and more practical boot over the hatchback.
 It provides a huge 640-litre capacity – up from 610 in the old model – and a flat, square shape.
 You also get a pair of sturdy fold-down shopping hooks and sectioned off smaller storage areas on either side that'll be handy for bottles of engine oil and screen wash.
-Opt for the Skoda Octavia vRS PHEV though and boot space drops to 490 litres to take into account the extra space needed for the batteries.
+If you're looking at a used Skoda Octavia vRS PHEV just be aware that boot space drops to 490 litres to take into account the extra space needed for the batteries.

-While the Skoda Octavia vRS we drove was an estate model, the hatchback's 600-litre boot is large for a car this size and very practical, if lacking the more useful shape of its boxier sibling.
+If you're looking at the Octavia vRS hatchback, then you don't loose out too much in the way of boot space - the 600-litre boot is large for a car this size and very practical, if lacking the more useful shape of its boxier sibling.

 Handling and ride quality: What is the Skoda vRS like to drive?